Titans of Creation

 Titans of Creation is the thirteenth studio album by American thrash metal band Testament, released on April 3, 2020.
-This album marked the first time since The Ritual (1992) that the band had recorded more than one album with the same lineup, though it would turn out to be their last to feature drummer Gene Hoglan, who left Testament for the second time in January 2022.
-Titans of Creation is also the band's first album to be co-produced by Juan Urteaga, who previously worked with Testament's two studio albums Dark Roots of Earth (2012) and Brotherhood of the Snake (2016).
+It marked the first time since The Ritual (1992) that the band had recorded more than one album with the same lineup, though it would turn out to be their last to feature drummer Gene Hoglan, who left Testament for the second time in January 2022.
+It is also the band's first album to be co-produced by Juan Urteaga, who previously worked with Testament's two studio albums Dark Roots of Earth (2012) and Brotherhood of the Snake (2016).

 Background, writing and recording

 Testament's intention to follow-up Brotherhood of the Snake was first revealed by Chuck Billy in March 2017, who told Japan's Roppongi Rocks that the band had begun writing new material.
 Billy also expressed hope that the album would be released in 2018, stating, "We thought we'd have a record out after two years; it just ended up being four, because the process just...
 I don't know what happened, but it took forever.
 So this time, like, you know what?
 I don't wanna do that again.
 I told Eric exactly when we were done recording.
 I said, 'You know what?
 It's a great record now, but I don't wanna go through what I had to go through to do this again.
 So why don't we start writing now?'
 So we decided that when we're not on the road, let's get together and just jam and maybe come up and at least get to that point where we were with this record — a bunch of ideas and riffs and lyrics."
 In a December 2017 interview with Metal Messiah Radio, Billy stated that Testament would start working on their thirteenth studio album after they finish touring in support of Brotherhood of the Snake in August 2018, hoping not to repeat the four-year gaps between their last three albums.
 He explained, "If we can get a head start on riffs and ideas, and then hopefully after that, you know, really dig in to put out a record in 2019, sometime."